 Imports: additional Maps used by this map

-A series of groups, each with a list of input variables
+A series of groups of transformations, each with a list of input variables

-A series of transformation rules in each group
+The of transformation rules in each group

 7.7.0.1 Executing Maps

-Maps are executed by a mapping engine.
-This takes one or more inputs of instances (directed acyclic graphs) and a map, and produces a set of outputs as specified by the map.
-The exact details of the form that the instances take are a matter for the map engine / application API.
-This language assumes that the engine can query an element in the instance for its children, its primitive value, and (optionally) its type.
-The language also assumes that the engine has application support for the following operations:
+Maps are executed by a mapping engine, which is created at execution time by a host software application.
+The mapping engine takes one or more inputs of data instances (directed acyclic graphs) and a map, and produces a set of outputs as specified by the map.
+The map is written to be aware of the structure of the input and output data instances, and contains the rules of how to convert between the two formats.

+The mapping engine can inspect the input data, to query an element in the instance for its children, to find its primitive value, and (optionally) its type; tThe mapping language can call on the engine for this information.
+The mapping language also requires that the engine has application support for the following operations:

 ValueSet validation operation